-Finding the best gaming monitor is all about matching up your gaming style, the horsepower behind your rig and all the added features you may want, and eventually, need.
+Finding the best gaming monitor is all about matching up your gaming style, the horsepower behind your PC and all the added features you may want, and eventually, need.
 It is a balancing act at the best of times but when we start talking about resolutions, budgets and sizes it can become very difficult to find the top choice for you in 2017.
 This is why we have put together this rather handy best gaming monitor buying guide, so you don’t have to spend weeks researching every possibility.

 |Top 1440p G-Sync Monitors |

 |BenQ GL2460HM||1920x1080 (1080p)||TN||24"||60Hz|

 |Acer G276HL Gbd||1920x1080 (1080p)||TN||27"||60Hz|

 |Best 4K IPS G-Sync Gaming Monitors||Acer Predator XB321HK||3840 x 2160 (4K)||IPS||27"||60Hz|

 |Best 4K TN G-Sync Gaming Monitors||Acer XB280HK -G-Sync||3840 x 2160 (4K)||TN||28"||60Hz|

 |Top Budget 4K Gaming Monitor||Samsung U28E590D||3840 x 2160 (4K)||TN||28"||60Hz|

 Ask any PC gamer what their most important computer component is and you will probably hear graphics card, or maybe they have the best CPU for gaming depending on the type of gamer.
 Very few will tell you their gaming monitor is the most important part or even best part, which is strange considering its the one part of your rig that you look at and use constantly.
 Think about the amount money it costs to build a gaming PC, would you really want to pair that up with a cheap, sub-par screen?
 Ideally, you should be looking for the a gaming monitor that you can afford in order to get the full use of your expensive graphics card and processor.